Eclipsed by Motherhood | Personal Post | Jacksonville Birth Photographer

 This season of life is challenging and exhausting.
 But photographing new life brings me new life.
 Building my business and continuing to pursue my passion makes me a better person.
 Every time that I return from photographing a birth, I feel that I’m moving closer and closer to who I want to be and building the life I want to live.

 I’m stepping out with confidence into the sunshine.
-I’m booking births for November, December, and January, and baby sessions any time.
 I’d love to work with you and hear your story.